Qurila/extended_mod_descriptions/production_works.md

 <details><!-- List of Changes-->
 <summary>List of Changes</summary>

-- Ein Fortschrittliches Stahlwerk ist verfügbar (Das selbe wie aus "Industrial Low Tier Production", nur etwas angepasst).
+- An advanced steel mill is available (the same as in ‘Industrial Low Tier Production’, only slightly adapted).
-  - Das normale Stahlwerk nicht mehr von Strom profitieren.
+  - The normal steel mill no longer benefits from electricity.

-- Ein Fortschrittlicher Hochofen ist verfügbar (Der selbe wie aus "Industrial Low Tier Production", nur etwas angepasst).
+- An Advanced Blast Furnace is available (The same as in ‘Industrial Low Tier Production’, only slightly customised).
-  - Der normale Hochofen nicht mehr von Strom profitieren.
+  - The normal blast furnace no longer benefits from electricity.

-- Das Stahlwerk braucht jetzt Kohle um Stahlträger zu formen.
+- The steel mill now needs coal to form steel beams.
-  - Das Fortschrittliche Stahlwerk braucht hingegen Strom anstatt Kohle.
+  - The Advanced Steel Mill needs electricity instead of coal.

-- Die Konservenfabrik braucht jetzt Stahl anstelle von Eisen für die Produktion.
+- The canning factory now needs steel instead of iron for production.

-- Die Glühbirnenfabrik braucht jetzt zusätzlich Stahl für die Produktion.
+- The light bulb factory now needs additional steel for production.

-- Die Telefonfabrik braucht jetzt zusätzlich Stahl für die Produktion.
+- The telephone factory now needs additional steel for production.

-- Die Messinghütte braucht jetzt zusätzlich Kohle für die Produktion.
+- The brass smelter now needs additional coal for production.

-- Die Aluminiumhütte braucht jetzt Strom anstelle von Kohle für die Produktion.
+- The aluminium smelter now needs electricity instead of coal for production.

-- "Motoren" heißen jetzt "Elektromotoren"
+- ‘Motors’ are now called ‘electric motors’
-- "Dampfmaschienen" heißen jetzt "Motoren"
+- ‘Steam engines’ are now called ‘motors’

-- Es werden einige Items für Die Metallindustrie angepasst.
+- Some items for the metal industry will be customised.

-  - Bruno Ironbright, Ingenieurstitan:
+  - Bruno Ironbright, Engineer Titan:
-    - Stell Strom zur verfügung.
+    - Provide electricity.
-    - Stellt nur noch 1/5 des jeweiligen Fabrik outputs zusätzlich her.
+    - Produces only 1/5 of the respective factory output additionally.
-    - Beeinflusst keine Ventilatorenfabrik mehr.
+    - No longer affects fan factories.
-    - Beinflusst alle Motorenfabriken.
+    - Affects all motor factories.

-  - Dario der Maschinenbauer:
+  - Dario the Mechanical Engineer:
-    - Steigert die Produktivität um +40%.
+    - Increases productivity by +40%.
-    - Reduziert die Arbeitskräfte  um -20%.
+    - Reduces the labour force by -20%.
-    - Stellt jetzt 1/5 Motoren zusätzlich her.
+    - Now produces 1/5 additional engines.
-    - Tauscht kein Stahl gegen Eisenerz mehr aus.
+    - No longer exchanges steel for iron ore.

-  - Susannah die Dampfingenieurin:
+  - Susannah the Steam Engineer:
-    - Heißt jetzt = Susannah die Ingenieurin.
+    - Is now called = Susannah the Engineer.
-    - Steigert die Produktivität um +40%.
+    - Increases productivity by +40%.
-    - Reduziert die Arbeitskräfte  um -40%.
+    - Reduces the labour force by -40%.
-    - Beeinflusst jetzt zusätzlich die Motrorollerfabrik.
+    - Now also affects the motor scooter factory.
-    - Beeinflusst jetzt alle Motorenfabriken.
+    - Now affects all engine factories.
-    - Tauscht keine Dampfmaschinen gegen Glühfäden mehr.
+    - No longer exchanges steam engines for filaments.
-    - Stellt keine Glühbirnen mehr zusätzlich her.
+    - No longer produces additional light bulbs.

-  - Dampfingenieur:
+  - Steam Engineer:
-    - Heißt jetzt = Ingenieur.
+    - Is now called = Engineer.
-    - Steigert die Produktivität um +30%.
+    - Increases productivity by +30%.
-    - Reduziert die Wartungskosten um -30%.
+    - Reduces maintenance costs by -30%.
-    - Beeinflusst jetzt zusätzlich die Motrorollerfabrik.
+    - Now also affects the motor scooter factory.
-    - Beeinflusst jetzt alle Motorenfabriken.
+    - Now affects all engine factories.
-    - Stellt keine Hochräder mehr zusätzlich her.
+    - No longer produces additional high wheels.

-  - Maschinist:
+  - Machinist:
-    - Beeinflusst jetzt zusätzlich die Motrorollerfabrik.
+    - Now also influences the motor scooter factory.
-    - Beeinflusst jetzt alle Motorenfabriken.
+    - Now affects all engine factories.

-  - Verbrennungschemiker:
+  - Combustion Chemist:
-    - Beeinflusst jetzt alle Schmelzhütten.
+    - Now affects all smelters.
-    - Steigert nicht länger die Produktivität.
+    - No longer increases productivity.

-  - Schmelztiegel:
+  - Crucible:
-    - Beeinflusst jetzt alle Schmelzhütten.
+    - Now affects all smelters.

-  - Henri Zanchi, Mann des Stahls:
+  - Henri Zanchi, Man of Steel:
-    - Beeinflusst jetzt zusätzlich alle Schmelzhütten.
+    - Now additionally affects all smelters.
-    - Reduziert nicht länger die Wartungskosten.
+    - No longer reduces maintenance costs.
-    - Reduziert nicht länger die Arbeitskräfte.
+    - No longer reduces labour.

-  - Meisterin der Schmieden:
+  - Master of the Forges:
-    - Beeinflusst jetzt zusätzlich alle Schmelzhütten.
+    - Now additionally affects all smelters.
-    - Reduziert die Arbeitskräfte  um -40%.
+    - Reduces labour by -40%.

-  - Stahläugiger Stahlschmied:
+  - Steel-Eyed Steelsmith:
-    - Beeinflusst jetzt zusätzlich alle Schmelzhütten.
+    - Now additionally affects all smelters.
-    - Reduziert nicht länger die Wartungskosten.
+    - No longer reduces maintenance costs.

 </details>